Is it getting harder to win a place at the best universities in the UK? In 2020 ...

 What admissions tests are required for Cambridge and Oxford University?

-There are two types of test: pre-interview and at-interview.
-Oxford University has long-required the majority of its applicants to sit written pre- interview assessments as part of the application process (e.g. History Aptitude Test (HAT)) whereas Cambridge brought the majority of its admissions tests into force for the 2017 admissions cycle.
+There are two types of test: those that are sat pre-interview and those that are sat at-interview.
+Oxford University has long-required the majority of its applicants to sit written assessments in advance of being invited to intreview (e.g. History Aptitude Test (HAT)) whereas Cambridge brought the majority of its admissions tests into force for the 2017 admissions cycle.

-Those who sit pre-interview tests are then shortlisted for interview based on their application and pre-interview test performance.
+Those who sit assessments pre-interview are then shortlisted for interview based on their application and test performance.
 At-interview tests, which are predominantly set by Cambridge, are similar in form to pre-interview tests, however, admissions tutors may well refer to the test during the interview stage if sat before.

 At-interview test results will be used alongside the UCAS application and interview performance to determine whether an offer is to be given.